gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 Which looks great!
 Except… the order of the posts is wrong.

 But this is easy to fix.
 When querying a connection of some type, you can pass a variety of arguments to the query.
-You can `sort` and `filter` nodes as well as set how many nodes to `skip` as well as choose the `limit` of how many nodes to retrieve.
+You can `sort` and `filter` nodes, set how many nodes to `skip`, and choose the `limit` of how many nodes to retrieve.
 With this powerful set of operators, we can select any data we want, in the format we need.

 In our index page's query, change `allMarkdownRemark` to `  allMarkdownRemark(sort: {fields: [frontmatter___date], order: DESC})`.
 Save this and the sort order should be fixed.